 "I've been up that," he chuckles, "It's good."

 But there's no chance anyway.
-She's off the pool table and on her man now, arms round his neck and smiling a big crooked smile, flashing him a look with her eyes that's capable of causing a whole lot of trouble.
+She's off the pool table and on her man now, arms round his neck, flashing him a big crooked smile and a look with her eyes that's capable of causing a whole lot of trouble.

-By this time, our ska legend had packed up and left the stage after struggling to convince the crowd he was actually there in the first place.
+By this time, our ska legend had packed up and left the stage.
 He had lasted barely twenty minutes.
 I could hear the balls clattering around on the pool table.
 Nat was there, cue in hand, with a couple of people I knew from the bar out the back of my flat.
 Just then, The King makes his way to the stage and clumsily takes the microphone.
-He's swaying from drink, but I know he's had a dab of speed too, so he's ready to spew forth like a burst sewer.
+Feedback screeches through the PA.
+He's swaying from drink, but I know he's had a dab of speed too, and he's ready to spew forth like a burst sewer.

 "Our ska legend has gone and finished 'cause he's knackered.
 He's old and past it and has gone for a lie down."

 The man he was talking about was obviously able to hear all this.
-There's some laughter in the room, but you can also sense something else— an underlying unease about the whole situation.
-The King starts drawing the raffle that had been taken earlier.
+There's some laughter in the room, but it's nervous and uneasy.
+The King starts drawing the raffle.
 Some guy wins a cheap third prize.
 I forget what it was; I just remember that it was unmemorable.

-She understands that alright.
+She understands that, alright.
 Who wouldn't?
-As The King stumbles forward to give her a prize, he reaches for a tit and tries to give the unsuspecting prizewinner an inappropriate kiss.
+As The King stumbles forward to give the unsuspecting prizewinner her prize, he reaches for a tit and tries to give her an inappropriate kiss.

 The atmosphere turns in an instant.

-After that, The King lost all self-control.
-He was completely given over to the hands of the booze and the speed and the adrenaline and the testosterone—and the hands of all of those things had completely let go of the reins.
+After that, The King loses all self-control.
+He becomes completely given over to the hands of the booze and the speed and his adrenaline and testosterone—and the hands of all of those things had completely let go of the reins.
 We didn't even get to first prize.
-The King had forgotten about the contest and was now acting purely on his maniacally twisted wits.
-Focusing on the microphone, he tried to pursue the subject one final, desperate time.
+The King was now acting purely on his maniacally twisted wits.
+Steadying himself on the microphone stand, he tries to pursue the subject on his mind one final, desperate time.

 "If any pussy wants a screw, come see me in the toilets in five minutes.
 I'll give you first fucking prize."

 The place fell silent.
 On stage, The King hung from the mic stand like a dirty old rag.
 I laughed and shook my head.
 I looked at the rasta, and he was doing the same.
-We were embarrassed for The King and for the people he had insulted.
-All this was too much for most of the others.
-A good portion of the crowd got up and left in disgust.
+We were embarrassed for The King and the people he had insulted.
+It was all too much.
+A god chunk of the crowd was reaching for their coats and leaving in disgust.

-I looked over to where we'd been sat earlier.
+I looked over to where we'd been sitting earlier.
 The skinhead was still standing in the same place, militantly bobbing away to the skank, seemingly oblivious to everything that had just happened.
 But there was no music.
-The rhythm he swayed to was somewhere in his head.
+The rhythm he swayed to was somewhere inside his head.

 I left soon after with Nat and the crowd from the bar near mine.
 Predictably, we headed there, but I got the hell out after one drink.
 I'd seen enough for one night.